JuliaMolSim/Molly.jl/docs/src/docs.md

 This gets the vector between the closest images of atoms `i` and `j` accounting for the periodic boundary conditions.
 The [`Simulation`](@ref) is available so atom properties or velocities can be accessed, e.g. `s.atoms[i].σ` or `s.velocities[i]`.
 This form of the function can also be used to define three-atom interactions by looping a third variable `k` up to `j` in the [`force!`](@ref) function.
+Typically the force function is where most computation time is spent during the simulation, so consider optimising this function if you want high performance.

 To use your custom force, add it to the dictionary of general interactions:
 ```julia